-Yes, by all means bring your camera but please refrain from distracting the speakers by taking pictures during the actual sessions.
+Yes, but please refrain from distracting the speakers by taking pictures during the actual sessions.
 We will try to reserve time after the various sessions for photo opportunities.
 As this summit is wholly off the record, no recording of any of the sessions is allowed.

 For questions regarding application, please contact the DC office.
 Once you have been selected, the DC office will be in contact with further information.
 However, we appreciate your patience regarding the details of the schedule and specific logistical information.

 We look forward to seeing you in our nation’s capital!

 If you have anymore questions contact Katharine Hirata at 202-223-1240 or email@example.com.